SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 # Getting Started with Use Cases

 ## What is a Use Case?
 Use cases are Python examples that can help users get familiar with ShapeWorks and the general shape modeling workflow.
-The full dataset associated with each use case (input and output) is available on [ShapeWorks Data Portal](https://girder.shapeworks-cloud.org/) and downloads automatically when the use case runs.
+The full dataset associated with each use case (input and output) is published at [sci.utah.edu/~shapeworks/data-sets](https://www.sci.utah.edu/~shapeworks/data-sets/) and downloads automatically when the use case runs.
+No account or login is needed.

 Most use cases demomstrates the [Shape Modeling Workflow](../getting-started/workflow.md):